 A native of Doylestown, Pennsylvania, Dr. Craver graduated from the University of Delaware where he earned a degree in physical therapy in 1979.
-After working in physical therapy and sports medicine at the Hershey Medical Center, he enrolled at Philadelphia College of Osteopathic Medicine (PCOM) and earned his DO degree with honors in 1987.
+After working in physical therapy and sports medicine at the Hershey Medical Center, he enrolled at Philadelphia College of Osteopathic Medicine (PCOM) and earned his DO degree in 1987.

 He completed a residency, serving two years as chief resident, in general surgery at the Osteopathic Medical Center of Philadelphia in 1992.
 He then joined the teaching faculty and was the Academic Coordinator of the Surgery Residency Program.
 He has also practiced in the rural communities of Jasper, Georgia, and Hardinsburg, Kentucky.